105 – McMaster University

 The Honours Biology and Pharmacology program combines courses from the Department of Biology in the Faculty of Science with those from the Faculty of Health Sciences.
 Biology courses provide wide exposure to modern biological concepts and techniques, while specialized Pharmacology courses provide students with skills in theoretical and practical aspects of the actions and uses of drugs.

 The BioPharm program at McMaster prides itself on the quality of its graduates both in their practical skills and theoretical knowledge.
 There are many aspects of the program that set it apart, including limited enrollment of 20 students per year, high instructor-to-student ratios in both tutorial and lab courses, problem-based learning and a self-directed approach to researching and learning about many aspects of Pharmacology.

 The program also offers up to 12 months of co-op experience in major areas such as academia, government and pharmaceutical industries; the opportunity to develop a professional network during work terms with co-op supervisors and program instructors; a fully paid co-op placement; and excellent preparation for graduate schools, professional schools and the job market.

 You must submit a mandatory Letter of Intent outlining reasons for applying and applicant suitability for the program prior to the February 1, 2022, application deadline.

 Honours Integrated Science (iSci)

-You will be taught by interdisciplinary teams of instructors in laboratory and field settings as well as in lectures, workshops and tutorials.
+Interdisciplinary teams of instructors teach in laboratory and field settings as well as in lectures, workshops and tutorials.

-Thematic modules will be used to allow you to understand the connections between various scientific disciplines and the relevance of science to modern society.
+You will use thematic modules to understand the connections between various scientific disciplines and the relevance of science to modern society.

 Justice, Political Philosophy & Law